 The Company uses deferred hedging.
-The allocation treatment is adopted for forward exchange transactions that meet the requirements for that method and special treatment is adopted for interest rate swaps that meet the requirements for special treatment.
+The allocation treatment is adopted for forward exchange contracts that meet the requirements for that method and special treatment is adopted for interest rate swaps that meet the requirements for special treatment.

-The Company uses forward exchange contracts and interest rate swaps to hedge a portion of future cash flow related to income or expense that is linked to short-term variable interest rates.
-In addition, the Company uses forward foreign exchange transactions, etc. to hedge a portion of risk of changes in future cash flow arising from changes in foreign exchanges.
-Foreign currency risk of the investments in foreign operations is managed through the use of foreign-currency-denominated bonds and borrowings.
+The Company uses forward interest rate, interest rate swaps and cross currency interest swaps to hedge a portion of future cash flow related to accounts receivable from customers with the right to sell back and income or expense that is linked to variable interest rates.
+In addition, the Company uses forward exchange contracts, currency options and cross currency interest rate swaps to hedge a portion of risk of changes in future cash flow arising from changes in foreign exchange.
+Foreign currency risk of the investments in foreign operations is managed through the use of foreign currency denominated bonds and loans, forward exchange contracts and other financial instruments.
 These hedge transactions are conducted in accordance with established policies regarding the scope of usage and standards for selection of financial institutions.